octopusthink/shortcut-recorder-hook/README.md

 # use-shortcut-recorder

-A React hook for capturing keyboard shortcuts in your applications.
+A React hook for capturing and recording keyboard shortcuts in your applications.
+Designed specifically for seamless integration with Webview-based desktop frameworks like Electron, Tauri, and more, making shortcut registration effortless.

 ## Demo